 To have an understanding of any ethical risks and any initiatives to improve ethical behaviour within the Force and OPCC.

+Fraud

 Consider and comment upon anti-fraud and anti-corruption arrangements including “whistle blowing”.

-Consider and comment upon the business interests and gift & hospitality policies
+Consider and comment upon the business interests and gift & hospitality policies.

+Review the fraud risk profile and estimate of fraud losses or potential harm to the organisation and its local community.

+Review the annual counter fraud plan of activity and resources, seeking assurance that it is in line with the strategy and fraud risk profile.

+Monitor the overall performance of the counter fraud function.

+Oversee any major areas of fraud identified and monitor actions to address control weaknesses.

 Internal Audit